Bimal Kar: Career

 Bimal Kar has written many Bengali classics.
 He also wrote dramas depicting society.

-The special ability of Kar was that he had many completely different narration styles.
-For example, he has written superb stories without any dialogue, and he has also written noteworthy ones almost entirely comprising dialogue.
+The special ability of Kar was that he had many completely different narration styles and he has also written noteworthy ones almost entirely comprising dialogue.
 His mastery of the Western Bengal and Chhota Nagpur locales matched well his in-depth association with modern Calcutta.
-Another special strength was his willingness to think when necessary like a woman.

 He was involved in myriad professions that later helped him write on varied subjects.
 His writings reflect a modern mind and have inspired many young writers whom he also supported at the start of their literary careers.
 For children, He created the retired magician Kinkar Kishore Ray, alias Kikira who solved mysteries with his two assistants.
 He created another detective character called Victor.

 After moving to Kolkata, Bimal Kar worked as a journalist with Parag, Paschimbanga and Satyajug.

 From 1954 to 1982, he was associated with Desh where his novel Grahan was published in 1964.
-Asamay, also published in Desh, won him the Sahitya Akademi award in 1975.
-Kar won the Ananda Puraskar in 1967 and the Saratchandra Award from Calcutta University in 1981, among other honours.

-Apart from Desh, the other magazines he was associated with were Shiladitya and Galpapatro.
+His novel Asamay won the Sahitya Akademi award in 1975.
+Kar won the Ananda Puraskar in 1967 and the Saratchandra Award from Calcutta University in 1981.
+He was also associated with were Shiladitya and Galpapatro magazine.

-Kar's other works include novels like Dewal, Purna Apurna, Jadubansa and Balika Badhu.
-He introduced a new trend in Bengali short stories with his lucid language.
 He could win over the heart of the average reader of Bengali literature with his ability to craft characters and the fine art of storytelling.
 Many of his novels were made into films.